Master of Science-Curriculum and Instruction

 Prerequisite: Employment in a local public school.
 This is systematic training and ongoing support for new teachers before the first day of public school and continuing throughout the first semester.
 Students in the Alternative Certification Program, those in POINTE: Partnering Opportunities Inspiring Novice Teacher Excellence (a Regents Initiative II program), and newly certified teachers are invited to participate to enhance their public school students achievement and for their own career satisfaction.
 The course will begin with two days in the summer of training for setting up their classrooms and gearing up for the first week of their teaching career.
 A Needs Assessment will be conducted during these sessions that will determine the topics of the speakers for the monthly seminars.

 ED 503.
-Curriculum and Foundations for Teaching Young Children.
+Curriculum for Teaching Young Children.
 3 Hours.

 In this course, students will study research-based program models and curricula appropriate for both early childhood and developmentally delayed children.